 D.C.
 Medicaid enrolled providers are eligible to deliver telemedicine services, using feefor-service reimbursement, at the same rate as in-person consultations.
 All reimbursement rates for services delivered via telemedicine are consistent with the District's Medical State Plan and implementing regulations.
 For originating site providers, exceptions to Medicaid reimbursement are outlined in Sections VI, VII, and VIII.

 Telemedicine providers will submit claims in the same manner the provider uses for in person services.

-When billing for services delivered via telemedicine, distant site providers shall enter the "GT" (via real-time interactive video-audio communication) procedure modifier on the claim.
+When billing for services delivered via video-audio telemedicine, distant site providers shall enter the "GT" procedure modifier on the claim.